 But it’s worth bearing in mind that by the time you enter the third trimester, they should be more or less out of your system.

 Until then, here are a few things you can do to keep your cravings and aversions in check:

-- Find a distraction: If you can’t shake that food urge (or the thought of something makes you want to barf), do something to take your mind off it.
-Go for a walk, video chat with your bestie, open a book or watch some TV until it passes.
+- Find a distraction: If you can’t shake that food urge (or the thought of something else makes you want to barf), do something to take your mind off it.
+Go for a walk, video chat with your bestie, open a book, or watch some TV until it passes.

 - Choose healthy alternatives: Do your best to be present when faced with cravings.
 Nutrition is still important, so steer clear of the bad choices if you can.
 Stock up on healthy alternatives to your fave cravings and see if they scratch that itch.